Alison Arngrim: Early life

 Arngrim's father, Thor Arngrim, was a Canadian-born Hollywood manager.
-Her mother, Norma MacMillan of Vancouver, British Columbia, was an actress who provided the voices for characters as Casper on Casper the Friendly Ghost, as Gumby on Gumby, as Davey on Davey and Goliath, and Sweet Polly Purebred on Underdog, as well as other animated children's programs.
+Her mother, Norma MacMillan of Vancouver, British Columbia, was an actress who provided the voices for characters for: Casper on Casper the Friendly Ghost, Gumby on Gumby, Davey on Davey and Goliath, Sweet Polly Purebred on Underdog, and other animated children's programs.

 Her brother Stefan (b.
 1955) was also a child actor, perhaps best known for his role as Barry Lockridge on the Irwin Allen science fiction television series, Land of the Giants.

-Arngrim has claimed that her brother sexually molested her from age six until nine, when he was aged from 13 to 16 years old.
-Arngrim has claimed that her brother has admitted to the abuse but isn't particularly apologetic for his behavior.
-She also claims that she no longer has any kind of relationship with her brother which she feels has bettered her life.
+Arngrim claimed that her brother sexually molested her from age six until nine, when he was aged from 13 to 16 years old.
+She also claimed that her brother admitted to the abuse but isn't particularly apologetic for his behavior.
+Arngrim stated that she no longer has any kind of relationship with her brother, a decision she reports has bettered her life.